 This video was the original inspiration for the phrase “OK Boomer” as retaliation and criticism against the ideals of past generations that have shaped politics, economics, and the environment so strongly.

-Is it discriminating?
+Is it discriminating or offensive?

 Every generation has inspected the world around itself.
 They have declared what wasn’t good enough, employed cultural change through media, education, collective action, or humor in order to move the goalposts on what is politically possible.
 Baby boomers had stand-up comedy, Gen X got the Netflix specials, while Millennials began making memes.
 While the phrase “OK Boomer” may seem to be less significant and relevant in many ways, it can stir disdain and disrespect for other generations.